thellimist/SwiftRandom/README.md

 - Random wildlife pictures (Should not include the image inside project, should load it from web when needed)
 - Make OSX compatiable and add here: https://github.com/AndrewSB/awesome-osx
 - Random JSON
+- Random Gifs (Should not include gifs inside the project, should load it from web when needed)
+- Random Videos (Should not include videos inside the project, should load it from web when needed)

 ###License
 - SwiftRandom is available under the MIT license.
 See the [LICENSE file](https://github.com/thellimist/SwiftRandom/blob/master/LICENSE).